SectorLabs/roughlyfront/README.md

 lambdas = { origin-request = "myedgelambda" }
 ```

+#### Lambda files
+The path to your Lambda function's entrypoint file is always relative to the location of the config file. _Not_ to the current working directory.

 #### Multiple distributions
 Roughlyfront allows you to configure multiple distributions.
 It matches requests against the distribution by inspecting the value of `Host` header.
 Set the distribution's `domains` property to match the `Host` header you pass.